 Strategy for the use of AI systems

 The Federal Administration’s AI strategy sets out the strategic direction for use of AI systems within the Federal Administration.
 The strategy is designed to enable the Federal Administration to develop AI skills, find new solutions and optimise its processes.
-The next step is for the Federal Chancellery to draw up a plan containing concrete implementation measures by the end of 2025.
+The Federal Chancellery has drawn up an implementation plan comprising eight measures.
+One of these measures is to strengthen coordination on the use of AI systems in the Federal Administration.
+The further development of the Competence Network for Artificial Intelligence (CNAI) includes an amendment to the Digitalisation Ordinance (DigiO), greater involvement of the administrative bodies concerned, and the transfer of the central point of contact for AI to the Federal Chancellery.

 Guidelines and factsheets